joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

   feature: constellations3.jpg
 ---

-If you spend enough time in the tech world, you will quickly find that it's a common article of faith that computers will one day gain consciousness.
-With big enough computers and sophisticated enough AI, the reasoning goes, it is inevitable that sooner or later computers will become conscious just as we are.
+Spend enough time in the tech world, and you will sooner or later find that it is a common article of faith that computers will one day gain consciousness.
-In fact, some have made the bolder claim that this isn't merely something that will happen in the distant future future, but that this day is upon us already.
+With powerful enough computers and sophisticated enough AI, the reasoning goes, it is inevitable that eventually computers will become conscious just as we are.
+In fact, some are even bolder and claim that this isn't just something that will happen way off in the distant future, but that the age of conscious computers is upon us already.
 David Chalmers [famously][1] [argued][2] that we must be open to the idea that any feedback system, even one as simple as a thermostat, is conscious, even if in a limited way.
 And recently AI researcher Ilya Sutskever [speculated][3] that today's neural networks may be conscious.

+The idea is admittedly an attractive one.
+At the core of the philosophy of mind is what Chalmers called "the hard problem of consciousness."
+How can purely physical processes give rise to the apparently subjective experience of consciousness?
+This problem has bedeviled philosophers from the time of Descartes, and I think it's fair to say that none of them put forward any especially compelling explanations.

+But as computers developed in the middle of the 20th century, a promising idea emerged.
+It went like this: Perhaps the brain is like a computer and the mind is like a computer program.
+What is important, then, is not so much the specific hardware of the brain, but the computer program that it is running.
+This idea seemed to break the stranglehold of the purely physical and introduce an abstract, non-physical entity that sits on top of the hardware, which seems to neatly correspond to the way that consciousness seems to sit on top of the brain. [[^7]] After centuries of fruitless efforts by philosophers at explaining the origin of consciousness, it's easy to see how this new paradigm became popular, particularly in the tech world as computers started to surpass humans in a variety of tasks.

-But the idea that consciousness is a special kind of computation is wrong.
-Not only is it wrong, an examination of what computation really is shows the position to be essentailly incoherent.
-Computation alone is insufficient to produce consciousness.
+But the idea that consciousness is ultimately just a matter of running the right kind of computer program is wrong. [[^8]]   Computation alone is insufficient to produce consciousness.

 This is, as I understand it, not a radical position among philosophers of the mind these days.
+John Searle in the 1980s cast doubt on the idea with the Chinese Room argument.
+The argument I'm putting forward here is, at root, substantially similar to Searle's argument, but I've

 The idea that consciousness could be computation gained some currency back in the 1960s and 1970s as general purpose computers were being developed and the theoretical tools to formally study computation were codified.
 It was clear as this was happening that a new paradigm was emerging.